 About The Forum

-American University's Kogod School of Business is launching a Blockchain Initiative to provide a world-class learning and research platform focused on the impact of this emerging technology on business processes.
-A core aspect of this Initiative involves experiential learning and continuous engagement with all stakeholders.
+American University's Kogod School of Business launched the Blockchain Hub to provide a world-class learning and research platform focused on the impact of this emerging technology on business processes.
+A core aspect of this initiative involves experiential learning and continuous engagement with all stakeholders.

-One of the central components of this Initiative is the Kogod Blockchain Forum to be held on November 7, 2018.
-The Forum will engage leading blockchain experts from the private sector, various government agencies (e.g. HHS, GSA, DoD, etc.), The World Bank Group, NGO’s, academic institutions, etc. in a setting designed to foster learning and the exchange of ideas.
+The second Blockchain Forum will be held on November 5.
+This one-day conference will engage leading blockchain experts from the private sector, various government agencies (e.g. HHS, GSA, DoD), various regulatory bodies, The World Bank Group, NGOs, and academic institutions in a setting designed to foster learning and the exchange of ideas.
 Novices and experts alike will benefit from participation in this open forum for discussion of best practices and challenges in the field.

 Claudio Grossman Hall